-The subjects used in an experiment must be chosen with care.
+- The subjects used in an experiment must be chosen with care.
 The novices should have no previous experience in parallel computing.
 To eliminate the cumulative effects of learning, a subject can only be used in one experiment.
 On the other hand, the experts should have full knowledge of the programming systems they are using.
-For each experiment, the test

-- groups must be balanced to ensure the subjects have equivalent abilities and experience. - 2) Given that all the programming systems will not run on the same hardware, the execution times of the system and the application must be normalized across all hardware platforms.
-For example, if machine A is ten times faster than machine B, then system response on A (such as compilation) and application execution times must be presented to the user ten times slower than real time.
-This allows the hardware speeds to be factored out of the experiment. - 3) Ideally, the test problems should be chosen in a way that does not introduce significant biases into the experiment.
+For each experiment, the test groups must be balanced to ensure the subjects have equivalent abilities and experience. - 2) Given that all the programming systems will not run on the same hardware, the execution times of the system and the application must be normalized across all hardware platforms.
+For example, if a machine A is ten times faster than machine B, then system response on A (such as compilation) and application execution times must be presented to the user ten times slower than real time.
+This allows the hardware speeds to be factored out of the experiment. - 3) Ideally, the test problems would be chosen in a way which did not introduce any significant biases into the experiment.
 For example, the problems should not favour one system over another.
-As this is impossible, one solution is to partition typical "real world" applications into a number of classes (for example: matrix manipulation, combinatorial search, Monte-Carlo simulations) and include a representative problem from each of the classes.
-The arguments for and against this solution are the same as the arguments for and against any performance evaluation suite - 4) A uniform way of introducing the programming system to novices must be developed.
-We do not want the experiment adversely affected by the quality of instruction or documentation provided for each system.
-Novices will be taught by a neutral party.
+As this is impossible, one solution is to partition typical "real world" applications into a number of classes (matrix manipulation, combinatorial search, Monte-Carlo simulations, etc.) and include a representative problem from each of the classes.
+The arguments for and against this solution are the same as the arguments for and against any performance evaluation suite

+4) A uniform way of introducing the programming system to novices must be developed.
+We do not want the experiment adversely influenced by the quality of the instruction or documentation provided for each system.
+Novices will be taught be a neutral party.
 Instruction will be constrained by time and the number and type of sample programs presented.

-Some of the important items to measure during each experiment include the following: time taken to solve each problem, number of lines of code written, number of compilations required, number of program executions, number and type of run-time errors uncovered, and program's performance achieved over time.
+Some of the important items to measure during each experiment include: the time taken to solve each problem, the number of lines of code written, the number of compilations required, the number of program executions, the number and type of run-time errors uncovered and the program's performance achieved over time.